Axel Tape: Bayer Leverkusen

-On 11 June 2025, Tape signed a long-term contract with Bundesliga club Bayer Leverkusen.
+On 11 June 2025, Tape signed a long-term contract with German Bundesliga club Bayer Leverkusen.

+Loan to Levante

+On 31 August 2026, Tape joined Spanish La Liga side Levante on a season-long loan.

 International career

 Born in France, Tape is of Ivorian descent.
 He is a youth international for France, first receiving a call with the under-18 in November 2024, when he made his debut during a 1–0 loss to Turkey.

 Style of play

-Able to play both as a box-to-box midfielder or a central defender, Tape is described as an athletic player with great activity and forward projection.
+Able to play either as a box-to-box midfielder or a central defender, Tape is described as an athletic player with great activity and forward projection.